 24.6 Whistleblowing Laws

-Australia has recently updated its laws relating to private whistleblowing.
-The Treasury Laws Amendment (Enhancing Whistleblower Protections) Bill 2018 (Whistleblower Bill) will:
+In 2019, Australia updated its laws relating to private whistleblowing.
+The Treasury Laws Amendment (Enhancing Whistleblower Protections) Act 2019 (Whistleblower Act):

-- consolidate the existing laws on private whistleblowing into the Corporations Act 2001 (Cth) and also introduced whistleblowing provisions into the Tax Administration Act 1953 (Cth);
+- consolidated the existing laws on private whistleblowing into the Corporations Act 2001 (Cth) and also introduced whistleblowing provisions into the Tax Administration Act 1953 (Cth);

 - enhanced the existing protections for whistleblowers; and

-- introduce a requirement for public and large proprietary companies to have a whistleblower policy.
+- introduced a requirement for public and large proprietary companies to have a whistleblower policy.

-Both the existing and new laws contain protections for whistleblowers prohibiting victimising or disclosing confidential information about whistleblowers.
-There are significant penalties under the new laws for failing to comply with these protections.
-Both will be civil penalty provisions under the Corporations Act 2001 (Cth), and could therefore lead to civil penalties.
-Both will also be criminal offences, potentially resulting in fines or imprisonment.
-Whistleblowers will also able to seek compensation where they have been victimised and other relief from the courts.
+Australia’s whistleblowing laws contain protections for whistleblowers prohibiting victimising or disclosing confidential information about whistleblowers.
+There are significant penalties for failing to comply with these protections.
+Both can lead to civil penalties and are also criminal offences, potentially resulting in fines or imprisonment.
+Whistleblowers can also seek compensation where they have been victimised and other relief from the courts.

-From 1 July 2019, these protections will apply to ‘protected disclosures’ being whistleblower reports:
+These protections apply to ‘protected disclosures’ being whistleblower reports:

 - which are made by an eligible whistleblower (including officers, employees, suppliers, and associates of the company, or a relative or dependent of any of those people);

 - which are made to an eligible recipient (including ASIC, APRA or, in relation to a company, officers, senior managers, auditors, actuaries of the company, or a person authorised by the company to receive disclosures); and